Expert Tips for Cutting Credit Card Debt

 Create a budget where you map out your basics first, like housing, food, and clothing.
 After that, go for your debt but you need to pay more than the minimum, always.
 Be sure to tackle the secured debts first (debts with collateral like a house or a car).

 A student loan is also important since a private lender can pursue legal action to collect that loan.

 Now that you know what to tackle first, you can try and reduce expenses and also generate extra income.

 Something you can cut out that you don’t need is a streaming service or a gym membership or any luxuries that are not needed.
 You know what they are, cut them while you pay off your debt.

-For some extra income a side hustle will work, selling anything that you have already, maybe selling something you create with a hobby or work extra time on your current job if possible (if they pay extra time).
+For some extra income, a side hustle will work, selling anything that you have already, maybe selling something you create with a hobby, or working extra time on your current job if possible (if they pay extra time).

 Work on Spending Habits